Famous female chefs have faced some monumental challenges in their careers.

 Famous female chefs

 After overcoming the odds, you can guarantee that any top female chef is a seriously good cook.

 In recognition of their achievements, here’s a collection of 11 of the greatest famous female chefs around the world.

 11. Niki Nakayama

 Japanese haute cuisine is perhaps one of the most segregated of all cooking traditions.
-During the early years of her career, Niki Nakayama states that Japanese men would occasionally walk into her restaurant, see a woman at the pass, and immediately leave.
-In order to overcome these obstacles, Nakayama has had to constantly keep proving herself.
-Thanks to her determination and will-power, her restaurant n/naka is now recognised as the top Japanese restaurant in California.
+For instance, during the early years of Niki Nakayama's career, Japanese men would walk into her restaurant, see a woman and leave.

 10. Helene Darroze

 Mentored by the legendary Alain Ducasse, Helene Darroze is proof that gender is no barrier to exceptional cookery.
 Darroze won two Michelin Stars after taking over from Angela Hartnett as head chef at the Connaught Hotel in London and hasn't looked back since.